Jean, Grand Duke of Luxembourg: Reign

+Later life

-Retirement and death
+Retirement

 In the summer of 2002, Grand Duke Jean and Grand Duchess Joséphine Charlotte took up residence at Fischbach Castle.
 After his wife died in January 2005, the Grand Duke continued to live there alone.
 On 27 December 2016, Grand Duke Jean was hospitalized due to bronchitis and was discharged from hospital on 4 January 2017, a day before he celebrated his 96th birthday.

 Death

 Surrounded by his family, Grand Duke Jean died at 00.25 CEST on 23 April 2019 at the age of 98 after he had been hospitalized for a pulmonary infection.

-He had become the world's oldest living monarch by the time of his death.
+At the time of his death, he was the longest lived undisputed monarch in history.

 His funeral was held on Saturday, 4 May at the Notre-Dame Cathedral, Luxembourg after a period of mourning of 12 days.

 Tributes

-Jean-Claude Juncker, president of the European Commission and former prime-minister of Luxembourg, described Jean's death as "a great loss for the Grand Duchy and for Europe".
+Jean-Claude Juncker, president of the European Commission and former Prime Minister of Luxembourg, described Jean's death as "a great loss for the Grand Duchy and for Europe".
 He added, "Like all the people of Luxembourg, I had great esteem for this man of commitment, kindness and courage."

-Luxembourg's prime-minister, Xavier Bettel, alluded to his service in the Second World War: "Grand Duke Jean fought for our freedom, for our independence and for the unity of our country and we will always be grateful.
+Luxembourg's Prime Minister, Xavier Bettel, alluded to his service in the Second World War: "Grand Duke Jean fought for our freedom, for our independence and for the unity of our country and we will always be grateful.
 A family man left us today.
 A great statesman, a hero, an example – and a very beloved and gracious man."

 Tributes followed from the Belgian royal family, commenting "His courage, his dignity and his high sense of duty will remain as an example...
 The whole of Belgium shares the grief of the Luxembourg people."

 In their tribute, the Dutch royal family mentioned "the friendship and warmth he radiated", adding "With his thoughtfulness and humanity, he added to calm and confidence in his country and Europe."

 In their tribute, the British royal family said that the Grand Duke will be "missed, both inside and outside Luxembourg".

 In the tribute from the Romanian Royal Family via a post on their websites, they mentioned that "The entire Royal Family of Romania is alongside the Grand Duchy of Luxembourg in these sad and painful moments"; also written was their very close relations (via Queen Anne who was a paternal first cousin of his) as well as "a lifetime of friendship"; the head of the family, Crown Princess Margareta, sent a letter of condolences to her cousin, Grand Duke Henri.

 The president of the International Olympic Committee Thomas Bach paid tribute to Grand Duke Jean who had joined the IOC in 1946 and had been an honorary member since 1998.
 "He was always a very calm and well-balanced person who was highly respected by the entire Olympic Movement because of his integrity...
 The IOC will always hold him in the highest honour and with the greatest respect."